torvalds/linux/Documentation/virt/kvm/x86/running-nested-guests.rst

     $ cat /sys/module/kvm_intel/parameters/ept
     Y

-.. note:: If you suspect your L2 (i.e. nested guest) is running slower,
+.. analte:: If you suspect your L2 (i.e. nested guest) is running slower,
           ensure the above are enabled (particularly
           ``enable_shadow_vmcs`` and ``ept``).